ese-msc/c-primer/_sources/part_two/04_functions.md

 ```{index} functions: pass by value
 ```

 C (and C++ by default) uses a calling pattern called "pass by value", in which a new copy of the input variables are created, and set to the evaluated value which the calling function passes in.
-Amoung other things, this means that changes to a scalar variable inside a function don't pass back out
+Among other things, this means that changes to a scalar variable inside a function don't pass back out

 ```c++
 int function add_three(int a){